ultralytics/ultralytics/docs/en/integrations/tensorrt.md

 - **Reduced model size:** Quantization from FP32 to INT8 can reduce the model size by 4x (on disk or in memory), leading to faster download times. lower storage requirements, and reduced memory footprint when deploying a model.

-- **Lower power consumption:** Reduced precision operations (INT8) can consume less power compared to FP32 calculations, especially on battery-powered devices.
+- **Lower power consumption:** Reduced precision operations for INT8 exported YOLO models can consume less power compared to FP32 models, especially for battery-powered devices.

 - **Improved inference speeds:** TensorRT optimizes the model for the target hardware, potentially leading to faster inference speeds on GPUs, embedded devices, and accelerators.